 For more information on exploration in Atlantic Canada’s offshore, please visit https://www.capp.ca/initiatives/atlantic-canada-offshore

 As a key part of the environmental assessment process, BP submitted its environmental impact statement for an exploration drilling programme to the Canadian Environmental Assessment Agency in late 2016.
 It describes the proposed activities and potential environmental and social impacts, and associated mitigations as part of those activities that will inform the conditions of how BP will operate.

 All documents associated with this process are available on the CEAA website.

 Safe operations are BP’s priority.
 The company’s goals are clear: no accidents, no harm to people and no damage to the environment.

 Throughout the lifecycle of projects and operations, BP aims to manage and mitigate environmental impacts.
 Offshore exploration activity requires operators to submit an environmental protection plan to the Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) that will support appropriate management of statutory requirements, as well as conditions and commitments from the environmental assessment.

-A robust and fully compliant incident response plan is being developed for the Scotian Basin Exploration Project, which will include consideration of the subsurface characteristics, the met-ocean and environmental conditions, infrastructure and supply chain.
-The plan will be submitted for review by the CNSOPB, which is responsible for approval of offshore projects in the region.
+A suite of robust and fully compliant incident response plans has been developed for the Scotian Basin Exploration Project.
+These plans were submitted for review and have been accepted by the CNSOPB, which is responsible for oversight and approval of offshore projects in the province.

 BP has been engaging with stakeholders and communities on the Scotian Basin Exploration Project since 2013.
 Listening and responding to concerns they may have about BP’s activities are an important part of obtaining and maintaining BP’s privilege to operate in Nova Scotia.
 BP will continue to provide information and opportunities for dialogue throughout the project planning phases.